philpep/duuh/README.md

 ## The problem with docker build cache

 Docker build cache is great, it help to build docker images faster and avoid users to re-download layers upon rebuilds.
 You *want* docker build cache features.
-But it also have a terrible drawback of ignoring unattended security upgrades coming for underlying package manager os OSes.
+But it also have a terrible drawback of ignoring unattended security upgrades coming from underlying OS package manager.
-Most of the images available in registries have pending security updates...
+Most of the images available in registries have pending security updates :/

 ## Solution